 When adding columns to the Measures and Dimensions fields and applying a Sort to those columns in your dataset, Measures always take precedence over Dimensions in the ORDER BY clause.
 Dimensions are then sorted in the order that they’re listed in the Dimensions field.

 If you want to sort by the Dimensions first then sort by a Measure—for example, sorting by date then by the count of users—, you have a few options for performing this type of advanced sorting.

 Switch your chart to SQL Mode and edit the SQL to change the order of the sorted columns in the ORDER BY clause.
-Note that this will disconnect you from using Interactive Mode anymore for this chart.

 Sort Rows in the Pipeline

-Creating a sort column using a Case Statement
+Create a sort column using a Case Statement

 Transpose and reorder

 Another quick option would be to leverage the Transpose and Reorder Columns steps.
 In the Pipeline, select the Transpose transformation to swap the rows for columns and columns for rows.
 Once transposed, use the Reorder Columns pipeline step to drag your columns (i.e., your rows) in the desired order.
 Finally, add one last Transpose pipeline step to revert your columns back to rows.